Tags:

 Mud!

-What color did it his shoes?
+What did it turn his shoes?

 Brown!